 - Change management does not mean no prioritization.

 - Change management does not change highest value story scheduling.

 - Agile does not eliminate change management challenges but provides a disciplined, streamlined way to manage them.

 If you have subjective expectations on quality, then you are in for a surprise.
-As soon as you develop an understanding of the key deliverables for initial sprint, you should start working with the application development company on defining the parameters for quality evaluation.
+As soon as you develop an understanding of the key deliverables for initial sprint, you should start working with the application development company on defining the parameters for quality assurance evaluation.
 In Agile this is accepted as a collaborative ongoing process where User Stories are developed just-in-time along with their Acceptance Criteria (AC).
 AC ensure that all the parameters of a User Story are met as per every stakeholders’ agreement.
 Only when the AC are “Accepted” the user story is marked as “Done”.

 Ideally, AC should have only two values – either acceptable or not acceptable.
 There is no place for partially acceptable.
 To ensure this, AC have to be carefully defined with some measurable or tangible parameter.
 Sometimes, it might also be possible to link payments with AC.
 That’s why project management experts usually advise including AC in contractual agreements on external projects.
 However, this might involve lengthy documentation with AC being defined within the requirement and project scope statement.
 Nonetheless, defining AC in advance can save a lot of hours and money usually spent in change management related disputes.